HeyMaslo/research-in-progress/README.md

 ##### Progress

 * We're progressing on the knob prototype.
-  * We have conceptualize a whole interaction system to jump from one knob to another and also build your own knob.
+  * Conceptualizing an interaction system that allows you to jump from one knob to another and also build your own knob.
-  * Cleaning up the whole system for github so you can connect it to anything and build remembering machines.
+  * Cleaning up the system for github to be able to connect it to anything and build remembering machines.

 <a href='https://drive.google.com/file/d/1GACC_bYePoRM4mXabpwQCjbeYJnTBTRJ/view'>This link takes you to a short video demo of Knob so far.</a>